darshydarsh/San-Francisco-Crime-Classification/README.md

 # San-Francisco-Crime-Classification
-This repository contains code, plots and write-ups for the San Francisco Crime Classification Competition hosted by Kaggle.
+This repository contains code, plots and write-ups to classify the category of crimes in a data set from SF Police Department.